cldf/cldf/README.md

 Such single-CSV file datasets MAY contain additional columns not specified in the default module descriptions.

-The default file names and column names are described in [`components`](components).
+The default filenames and column names are described in [components](components).
 The default CSV dialect is [RFC4180](http://tools.ietf.org/html/rfc4180) using the [UTF-8](http://en.wikipedia.org/wiki/UTF-8) character encoding, i.e. the CSV dialect specified as: